Carbs are the primary energy source of your whole body.

 7. Make sure your calorie intake for the day matches your fitness goals.
 This is the biggest concern here guys!
 Follow this and you’ll get 80% of the results your most likely looking for!

 I hope you enjoyed this as much as I enjoyed writing it for you.
 I hope you’re not a scaredy cat when it comes to enjoying some carbs now.
-If you’re serious about your fitness goals and nutrition, then you’re probably going to want to have a look at booking in for a free Fitness Revolution Coaching call with me.
+If you’re serious about your fitness goals and nutrition, then you’re probably going to want to educate yourself even more and I am happy to guide and coach you.

 Share and like this post because it will help a lot of people break free from their misunderstanding about carbs.